JakeGWater/vpifg.com/source/framework/aces/pipeline.rst

 #.
 If two separate files were recorded to the same file-format with the same settings,
    and each was captured on a hardawre calibrated camera then we say they have the same encoding.

-Lets take a look at two examples:
+.. rubric:: Lets take a look at two examples:

 1. Meg is filming two scenes on the same [RED]_ camera.
 One scene is indoor and the other is outdoor.
    Both scenes are saved as [RedcodeRaw]_ files with the same settings aside from ISO, f-stop, and focal length.